pozdnyakov/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 sensor provides ready-to-use 4x4 rotation matrix based on the data obtained from accelerometer, gyroscope and magnetometer.

-You might think that the Web platform already provides sensor data and you are absolutely right!
+You might think that the web platform already provides sensor data and you are absolutely right!
 For instance, [DeviceMotion](https://www.w3.org/TR/2016/CR-orientation-event-20160818/#devicemotion) and [DeviceOrientatrion](https://www.w3.org/TR/2016/CR-orientation-event-20160818/#deviceorientation) events expose motion sensor data, while other experimental APIs provide data